Shoulder Pain Diagnosis

 More On Shoulder Pain Diagnosis

 Shoulder pain diagnosis is complex.
 There are a number of different structures in and around the shoulder that cause pain when they are damaged.
 Pain often comes and goes, moves around and fells different at different times making it difficult to accurately diagnose shoulder pain.
+Movement will be affected in different directions depending on the structures at fault - find out more in the shoulder range of motion article.

 If you are still not sure what is causing your shoulder pain, it is definitely worth seeing your doctor.
 Remember, the most effective treatment comes on the back of a good shoulder pain diagnosis.
 You can also take a look at our shoulder pain diagnosis charts and elbow pain diagrams.